LilFroggy/BingoHelper-Guide-Creation-Process/steps/buy.md

 # Buy Step
-Buy steps are considered complete when the user has reached the desired target for every item specified in the ``items`` property.
+Buy steps are considered complete when the user has bought the desired amount of every item specified in the ``items`` property.

 ## Example:
 ```js